 Other notable observations in the liver histology were the presence of empty blood vessels and large gaps between the vessels and the parenchyma tissue (Fig A16).
 Several empty broken vessels were noted, usually with heavy clotting through the damaged areas.

-Table A6: Mean da Dhufish u mage score: Ipon capture s and from t standard wo depth errors f categori for liver h ies.
-(Score istopathology e: 0-3) in WA Danth 1
+Table A6:Mean damage scores and standard errors for liver histopathology in WADhufish upon capture from two depth categories.(Score: 0-3)